Truck Chattel Mortgage in Australia: Structure, Tax & Cashflow (2025 Guide)

 Truck chattel mortgage deals can be brilliant for cashflow — or a handbrake — depending on how term, balloon and contracts line up with the work your rig is actually doing.
 This guide walks through structure, tax treatment and refinance moves so you know exactly what you're signing before you add the next truck.

-With a truck chattel mortgage, your business owns the rig from day one while the lender takes security over it.
+With a truck chattel mortgage, your business owns the rig from day one while the lender takes security over it via the PPSR.
 You pay down the loan in fixed instalments, often with a final balloon payment baked in to keep monthly repayments under control.
+For the truckie hub audience — owner-drivers and small fleet operators — this is by far the most common structure.

 - You choose the truck (dealer or private sale) and agree on price and spec.